- D -

 HERE)

 He developped two compass systems.
-The first one, when he was a
+The first one, when he was an army

 captain,